portrait of a graduate

 our students deserve every opportunity to succeed in school, the workplace, & in life.

 The world is changing.
 Experts argue over what the jobs market will look like in 10 or 20 years' time, but they all agree - it is changing faster than at any other time in history.

 Today's elementary school students will end up in jobs that do not even exist today.

 In today's increasingly global and innovative economy, students must be well prepared to contribute and compete to achieve success.
-As a community, we must ask ourselves if our current educational model is preparing students to succeed in school, the workplace, and in life.
-The development of a clear picture that defines our end goal for our students is the first step in framing a new vision for our school system.
+As a community, we asked ourselves if our current educational model is preparing students to succeed in school, the workplace, and in life.
+The development of a clear picture that defines our end goal for our students was the first step in framing a new vision for our school system.

 The Future of work: Will our children be prepared?

 The Portrait of a Graduate is a picture.
 This picture is a community-created and owned vision that captures the hopes and dreams for the students of Athens City Schools.
 To create this metaphorical picture, we established a design team made up of interested and invested community members.
 This team included a cross-section of business and industry leaders, families, higher education representatives, teachers, social service agencies, school and district leaders and more.

 Every effort was made to ensure our Portrait of a Graduate is reflective of all the all the voices in our community.
 These voices, in the form of the portrait, will necessarily inform the decisions made by our school system as school and district leaders strategically identify and address the areas of opportunity that exist for our students.